Foxy/foxy-cloudflare-addtocart-signing/README.md

 >
 ```

+Notice that you don't need to change anything in your website if you are already using a `code` attribute.

 ### Fork this repository

+Forking the repository will allow you to keep your worker up-to-date when new versions come along and will allow you to publish your worker without installing anything on your machine.

-Click the fork button in the top right corner of this page.
+Click the **fork** button in the top right corner of this page.

 You will create your own copy of this repository.
 This will allow you to use GitHub Actions to publish your worker with a single click.

+#### Can I use it without forking?

-If you are familiar with cloudflare workers, you can use `wrangler publish` to publish your worker without the need to fork this repo.
+Sure!
+If you are familiar with cloudflare workers, you can use [`wrangler publish`](https://developers.cloudflare.com/workers/cli-wrangler) to publish your worker without the need to fork this repo.

 ### Configure your store secrets

 If you forked this repository, go to the **settings** tab and then to the **secrets** link.

 There you will be able to set your secrets.